mjambon/recipes/creme-brulee/README.md

 brûlées remain cool.
 For best results, wait 5-10 minutes until the powdered sugar is moist before starting the burning process, otherwise the melted sugar concentrates into droplets.

+Chocolate variant
+--

+Use 60 g of 85%-cocoa chocolate (such as Signature Select brand found at Safeway) in addition to the other ingredients.
+Reduce sugar amount to 50 g or half a cup to compensate for the sugar from the chocolate.

+Melt the chocolate without burning it and incorporate it into egg yolk and sugar mix.
+Then follow the usual recipe.